MaskedLlama04/Hypermedia-Project-CV-/README.md

 # Personal CV Website – Pol Cañadas Costa

 This is my personal online Curriculum Vitae, built entirely using HTML and CSS.
 The goal of this project was to create a responsive, visually appealing, and professional résumé that reflects both my personality and technical skills in web design and front-end structuring.
+It can be seen on the "about" section of the repository, tho its this one: https://maskedllama04.github.io/Hypermedia-Project-CV-/

 # Project Analysis – User Profile